-PrefaceThe purpose of the Villainous Cookbook is to provide cool villain ideas for DMs.
-It usually utilizes homebrew player options sometimes mixed with the official ones, but it bends the rules a little to work better as a whole.
-This is not to prove to the players that they are weak and you are strong, that's something anyone can do.
-"Prismatic rocks fall, everyone dies."
-Since you're the DM, you can do that.
-But the fact that you can do that doesn't mean that you should.
-Sometimes, restrictions breed creativity.
-Other times, it's nice to push the boundary a little to make the villain more interesting.
+PrefaceThe purpose of the Villainous Cookbook is to offer cool villain ideas for DMs.
+It uses homebrew player options sometimes mixed with the official ones, but it bends the rules a little to work better.
+While sometimes restrictions breed creativity, other times it's nice to push the boundary a little to make the villain more interesting.

 Each of the builds is split into 4 Tiers, to show how the villain grows in power over time.
 At any moment, the villain should be at least on the same tier as your players if not higher, since you want them to be challenging.
 Unless noteworthy, I won't mention the specific spells, ability scores, backgrounds, or skills.
 All that I leave up to you so that the villain is more customized.

-One final word of caution — while these builds might seem overpowered, making the homebrews seem overpowered, bear in mind two things.
+One last word of caution — while these builds might seem overpowered, making the homebrews seem overpowered, bear in mind two things.

 - We're adjusting the rules a little to make the character builds work better.
-If this demands an in-world explanation, say that this is an exceptional individual who figured out something others don't know, or has special bloodline/destiny.
+If this demands an in-world explanation, say that this is an exceptional person who figured out something others don't know, or has a special bloodline/destiny.

 - We're crossing the homebrew streams.
 And that can oftentimes go wrong.
 I'm doing my best to use homebrews that I consider balanced and that I would actually allow my players to use in the games.